GridGain-Demos/ignite-streaming-monitoring-demo/README.md

 ## Dependencies

-This demo is configured to execute against GridGain Ultimate Edition version 8.8.26.
+This demo is configured to execute against GridGain Ultimate Edition version 8.9.0

-The application creates 3 docker images each of which operates as 1/3 of a three node GridGain cluster.
+## Changes for your Environment

+You will need to change the snapshot path in the ignite-config-node.xml
+file to a valid path for your system before starting your server nodes.

+You will need to obtain a demo license and change the license file
+location to a valid path for your environment in the ignite-config-node.xml
+file before starting your server nodes.

+## Running for your Environment
+Launch one or more server nodes each in its own command window.
 The Cluster node configurations enable native persistence, open census API, snapshots, ...

-You will need to change the snapshot path in the ignite-config-node.xml file to a valid path for your system before starting your docker images.